 - Explore the curriculum: Ask for a course list and course descriptions so you can get a sense of what you'll learn.
 Do the course descriptions feel relevant to your career goals?
 Is the curriculum more focused on research or on practicums?
 Which focus appeals to you?

 Many master's degrees in literacy are designed with the reading specialist certification exam in mind.
 The M.Ed. in C&I – Literacy Studies at UTA prepares students for reading specialist certification.
-It also prepares students for ESL and MRT certification.
+It also prepares students for ESL certification.

 During their schooling, many students spend more time with teachers than with their parents, so we will make a difference.
 We get to decide whether it will be a positive difference or not.